Nursing Home Negligence

 The standard of care applicable in your case will depend on the defendant.
 For example, a non-medical staff member has a duty to exercise reasonable care.
 A nurse, however, will have to exercise the care consistent with the standard that is acceptable for a typical nurse under the same circumstances.

 You can recover damages for yourself or a loved one if you can prove that negligence caused the harm at issue.
-Reimbursement may include compensation for related medical care and treatment, pain and suffering, and possibly punitive damages in extreme cases.Discuss Your Injury Case With South Florida Lawyers
+Reimbursement may include compensation for related medical care and treatment, pain and suffering, and possibly punitive damages in extreme cases.Discuss Your Injury Case With West Palm Beach Lawyers

-The injury attorneys at Frankl & Kominsky are experienced litigators who are passionate about fighting nursing home negligence in South Florida.
-If you or a loved one is a victim of neglect or abuse, we can provide the dedicated advocacy you need to hold the facility and its staff accountable for their careless actions.
-We represent injury victims throughout Coral Springs, Deerfield Beach, Fort Lauderdale, and nearby Florida cities.
-For a free and confidential consultation, call us at (855) 800-8000 or contact us via our online form today.
+The injury attorneys at Frankl Kominsky are experienced litigators who are available to try and assist fighting nursing home negligence in West Palm Beach.
+If you or a loved one is a victim of neglect or abuse, we can try to provide the dedicated advocacy to assist you in holding the the facility and its staff accountable for their careless actions.
+We serve clients in Boca Raton, Delray Beach, and Palm Beach Gardens, among other Palm Beach County areas.
+For a free and confidential consultation, call us at (561) 609-1948 or contact us via our online form today.
 We are fluent in Spanish and Creole.